VioletViolaVi/Chill_Grill/README.md

-# Knife and Spoon
+# Chill 'n' Grill

-- This project advertises eating out a restaurant called "Knife and Spoon".
+- This project advertises eating out a restaurant called "Chill Grill".
 - Scrolling through this website will showcase an advertised meals served and people who work in the restaurant.
 - This project used: HTML5 and CSS3.
 - This was a project assigned by Codecademy.